 I travel in a wide and varied social circle born out of a meetup group.
 Newly single in 2010, I looked for things to do and learned about Meetup which was a perfect outlet for my extrovert self.
 Meetup, if you haven’t heard, is a worldwide online phenomenon where groups and people can connect.
 The story I have heard is that Meetup was born out of 911.
 People got out of their homes and connected with their neighbours, possibly for the first time.
 Someone said, “Hey, we should meet up again” and two industrious souls built the website.
 It’s fantastic and life changing!
 Think of any group you could join – running, new moms, social, dancing, photography, art buffs – ANYTHING!
 And you can find it on meetup.

 When I travel on business, I usually seek out a local meetup group to dine or hike with.
 It’s a refreshingly fun way to see other cities.
 I’ve met some great people … and never once had issues.
+Despite the high school drama vibe.

 I learned to bellydance with a group of amazing ladies with this group, most of whom have gone on to become my dearest and closest friends.
-Amazing, real men and women with strength and character.

 The core of the groups became became a large, lovely family of friends.
 Richard opens his home to us several times a year for the most epic parties ever.
 So epic, that one Sunday I was standing in line at the LCBO – our booze store – and the men in front of be began talking about a party down by the lake last night.
 It could be heard for miles.
 One gentleman quipped “Those folks sure know how to party!”
 I hid my smile in my shoulder and tried not to laugh … Oh yes we do!